planetfederal/exchange-documentation/source/discovery/index.rst

    .. figure:: img/filter-owners.png

   * **Filter by Date** - This will limit the list of products by a date range.
 In the Date panel, select the start date and the end date for the date range.
-The list will update to reflect those layers, documents or maps created within that timeframe.
+The list will update to reflect those layers, documents or maps created within that time frame.

   To find layers which have been Time Enabled, select the **Yes** checkbox to eliminate layers from your search that do not have time enabled attributes.